-If you had an experience when you were younger that led your unconscious to believe that smoking, drinking or eating was a good thing, you felt that you belonged, grown up, relaxed or cool, then it will continue to motivate you to crave cigarettes, alcohol or food no matter how much you consciously wish to stop, we might become anxious at the thought of going without these stimulants.
+If you had an experience when you were younger, that led your unconscious to believe smoking, drinking or eating was a good thing, you felt that you belonged, grown up, relaxed or cool, then it will continue to motivate you to crave cigarettes, alcohol or food etc, no matter how much you consciously wish to stop, we might become anxious at the thought of going without these stimulants.

 We Learn In A Trance State

-It is said that we are constantly in an altered state of awareness.
-In the Surrey College of Clinical Hypnotherapy & Psychotherapy model of Cognitive Hypnotherapy we believe that trance states are part of our everyday normal experience – as the the above research suggests, we spend most of our day in some kind of altered state of awareness.
+It is said that we are constantly living in an altered state of awareness.
+The Surrey College of Clinical Hypnotherapy & Psychotherapy model of Cognitive Hypnotherapy, believes trance states are part of our everyday normal experience, as the above research suggests, we spend most of our day in some kind of altered state of awareness.

-We now know this is the unconscious mind looking after us, and it uses altered states of awareness or trance states to bring the response to fruition.
+We now know this is the unconscious mind looking after us, and it uses altered states of awareness, or trance states to learn and bring these responses to fruition.

-When we respond in any way that we would prefer not and have that feeling of being taken over, we are entering an altered state of awareness, hypnosis, we are psychologically stepping back into a previous way of being; a previously learnt response.
+When we respond in any way that we would prefer not to, and have that feeling of being taken over, we are entering an altered state of awareness, hypnosis.
+We are psychologically stepping back into a previous way of being; a previously learned response.

-In Cognitive Hypnotherapy we are de-hypnotising the client, so that the client can gain control over those aspects of their life that they would like to be different.
+In Cognitive Hypnotherapy we are de-hypnotising the client, so that the client can gain control over those aspects of their life were they would like to be different.

-Reality is different for us all and so we believe that reality is a personal perception.
-Perhaps we could look at this then, and say reality form a scientific factual point of view, is an illusion.
+Reality is different for us all, and so we believe that reality is a personal perception.
+Perhaps we could say, reality from a scientific factual point of view is an illusion.

 People Have All The Skills & Resources They Need